eProsima/Fast-DDS-docs/docs/fastdds/discovery/includes/disc_mechanisms.rst

   the Simple Endpoint Discovery Protocol (SEDP) phase when all the DataWriters' and DataReaders' IPs and ports, data types, and Topics are known beforehand.

-- :ref:`Server-Client Discovery <discovery_server>`: This discovery mechanism uses a centralized discovery architecture, where a DomainParticipant, referred as Server, act as a hub for discovery meta traffic.
+- :ref:`Discovery Service <discovery_service>`: This discovery mechanism uses a centralized discovery architecture, where a DomainParticipant, referred as Server, act as a hub for discovery meta traffic.

 - **Manual Discovery**: This mechanism is only compatible with the RTPS layer.